From fragmented to unified, a group brand built on 150 years of heritage.

 Archival references added depth to the brand story, while the wider rollout extended across web, print and a public-facing 150th anniversary campaign that brought the refreshed identity into the public eye.

-Capurro gained a clear group presence, strong internal alignment, and a brand well equipped to support its commercial ambitions.
+Capurro gained a clear group presence, strong internal alignment, and a brand equipped to support its commercial ambitions.

 Like what you see?